 Guess who will be involved in every employee issue named above?
 Me, the HR guy.

 So you see, low-balling a job offer has nothing but downside for the company and will ONLY create more work and heartache for me the HR guy.
 Saving the company a few thousand dollars a year just isn’t worth it at TOO many levels.
 With so many companies thinking about creating great work environments and making the “Best Place to Work” lists, low-ball job offers don’t make sense.

 Before I leave you with these cheery thoughts, I want to clarify.
 Every company has a pay scale philosophy.
-Google’s philosophy is much different than a government agency’s pay philosophy, which is much different than a non-profit or a small private company.
+Google’s philosophy is much different from a government agency’s pay philosophy, which is much different from a non-profit or a small private company.
 Google has enough money that their employees can wipe with hundy’s and when money is no object, you go with your strengths.
 Google’s philosophy is going to lean towards a mentality that pays top dollar for the top talent.
-A small start up will probably pay much less to the same Google candidate because they are not able to afford the Google philosophy, and a non-profit may pay even less for the same candidate.
+A small startup will probably pay much less to the same Google candidate because they are not able to afford the Google philosophy, and a non-profit may pay even less for the same candidate.

 As the HR guy, I have a philosophy on pay that I am going to do everything I can to stick to across all of the offers I push out the door.
 I want everyone in the company to feel good about their offer because if someone is treated inconsistently, then they will probably feel like they were cheated.

 Your offer may feel low compared to other companies and other industries, but it should be a consistent offer within the hiring company for what you bring to the table, and that my friends is the secret of the low ball offer.

 nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone who is good at something. e.g. “He has a nasty forkball”.